A Look at Cancer Alley, Louisiana

 Create and Evaluate (Art for the Earth #6)

-In this lesson, students learn watercolour techniques, identify their target audience and create a rubric, and complete their artwork.
+In this lesson, students learn watercolor techniques, identify their target audience and create a rubric, and complete their artwork.

 What Are Carbon Emissions?
 (Green Transportation #1)